Prince Alfred Square: Early colonial history

 This area is indicated as the site of Governor Phillip's government farm "Land in Cultivation" on a plan of Parramatta c.
 1790.
 The Government Farm was run by superintendent Henry Dodd, and produced some of the first successful crops in the colony.
-It is uncertain how long this portion of land remained under cultivation before it was chosen as the site of Parramtta's permanent gaol in 1802.
+It is uncertain how long this portion of land remained under cultivation before it was chosen as the site of Parramatta's permanent gaol in 1802.

 In 1796, Governor John Hunter was committed to building much-wanted gaols in Sydney and Parramatta.
 Lack of masons and the need for urgent action convinced him to build in double log and thatch and he issued a "General Order" which required every settler and householder to furnish and deliver "ten logs weekly each".
 The first formal gaol in Parramatta was in George Street was probably complete by May 1797.
 The construction of the 100 ft long building was basic but the plan, with individual cells for prisoners (twenty-two), was up with the latest English concept.
 It was destroyed by fire on 28 December 1799.

 Construction of a new Parramatta Gaol finally began in August 1802.
 It was located on the north side of the river, slightly away from the town, on what is now the Prince Alfred Square/Market Street site.
 The plan was a modest variant of an army barrack; a symmetrical plan with a central transverse corridor and wards to the left and right and cells at both ends with external access.
 The rear wall of the gaol formed part of the perimeter wall so there was no external access.
 The construction of the gaol was the responsibility of Rev Samuel Marsden.
 Of all the early ashlar stone buildings in NSW, the second Parramatta Gaol was probably the one that deteriorated the most rapidly and required the most frequent repair and reconstruction.

 At some time during construction, Governor King decided to add a "linen and woollen manufactory" to the gaol.
 The layout of the complex consisted of two functionally separate precincts; gaol to the south and factory to the north.
 Access to the second floor factory was via a yard that also contained auxiliary workrooms and sheds set against the perimeter wall, and was the domain of female convicts.
 The gaol and factory was completed in 1804.
 Poorly constructed of sandstone for the ground floor of the Gaol and timber upper floor for the Factory, with a sandstone perimeter wall.
 Sheds and subsidiary buildings used as work areas, particularly as "rope walks" for spinning flax rope.